ksatya77/interop-devops/README_EC2.md

 You can modify this setup via the use of tags within the Vagrantfile by editing the ansible provisioning command near the end of the file.
-The following tags are currently available: eip - Used to control the binding of elastic ips at instance creation provision - Creation of hoat machines nodes (MGMT, DFSP and IST) provision2 - Provisioning of the software requirements auth - Used to cache authorization credentials for docker login to AWS ECR and jfrog repositories mgmt - Pre-requsite software provisioning for the management node ist - Installation of the Central Services components supplied by Dwolla ist_db - Used to control the creation of db users and objects (should be skipped after initial creation) mule_ist - Installation of the Central Services components supplied by ModusBox dfsp - Installation of the Digital Service Provider parts supplied by Software Group mule - Installation of the Digital Service Provider parts supplied by ModusBox request - Creation of sample user data aka Bob and Alice
+The following tags are currently available: eip - Used to control the binding of elastic ips at instance creation provision - Creation of hoat machines nodes (MGMT, DFSP and SWITCH) provision2 - Provisioning of the software requirements auth - Used to cache authorization credentials for docker login to AWS ECR and jfrog repositories mgmt - Pre-requsite software provisioning for the management node switch - Installation of the Central Services components supplied by Dwolla switch_db - Used to control the creation of db users and objects (should be skipped after initial creation) mule_switch - Installation of the Central Services components supplied by ModusBox dfsp - Installation of the Digital Service Provider parts supplied by Software Group mule - Installation of the Digital Service Provider parts supplied by ModusBox request - Creation of sample user data aka Bob and Alice